replicatedhq/replicated-field-labs/instruqt/closing-information-gap/02-working-with-support-bundles/assignment.md

 kubectl support-bundle ./simplest-support-bundle.yaml
 ```

-Since we haven't given it anything to collect or to analyzer, it will error out
+Since we haven't given it anything to collect or to analyze, it will error out
 with a messsage similar to the one below.

 ```